Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Introduction

 where $(v_{w,\,\nu_p},\,\zeta_{w,\,\nu_p})\in L_p\times\overline{\Delta}$ is the only data such that $\eta_{\nu_p,\,v_{w,\,\nu_p}}(\zeta_{w,\,\nu_p})=w$; more explicitly,

 It was also shown in \cite{Huang-Wang} that $\Psi_p\!:\overline{\Omega}\to\overline{\mathbb B}^n$ is a homeomorphism and, among other things,

 is continuous (provided $\partial\Omega$ is only $C^3$-smooth; see \cite[Section 3]{Huang-Wang} for details).
-To get a better understanding of the relationship between the regularity of $\Psi$ and that of the boundary $\partial\Omega$, we prove in this paper the following
+To gain a better understanding of the relationship between the regularity of $\Psi$ and that of the boundary $\partial\Omega$, we prove in this paper the following

 \begin{thmx} For every $p\in \partial\Omega$ and sufficiently small $\delta>0$, the mapping

 is a $C^{m-3,\,\alpha-\varepsilon}$-smooth diffeomorphism for all $\varepsilon\in (0,\alpha)$, where $B(p, \delta)$ denotes the open ball of radius $\delta$ centered at $p$ in $\mathbb C^n$.
 Moreover,